 - Cataclysm: The Ultimates Last Stand is the five-issue mini-series that details the heroes of the Ultimate Earth attempting to deal with Galactus' arrival and how to save their Earth, if it's possible.
 There are also three mini-series that run side-by-side with this series: Cataclysm: Ultimate Spider-Man, Cataclysm: Ultimates and Cataclysm: Ultimate X-Men.
 All three titles replace the ongoing titles that were running at the time.

 Following the comic, three new Ultimate comics were released: Miles Morales: Ultimate Spider-Man

 , which is Exactly What It Says on the Tin

 , All-New Ultimates

-, a team featuring Miles, Cloak, Dagger, Bombshell, Kitty Pryde (which casts doubt into the survival of the X-Men) and Jessica Drew, who will abandon the title of Spider-Woman for that of Black Widow, which casts doubt into the survival of some of the Ultimates, and Ultimate FF
+, a team featuring Miles, Cloak, Dagger, Bombshell, Kitty Pryde, and Jessica Drew, who abandons the title of Spider-Woman for that of Black Widow, and Ultimate FF

 , the Ultimate incarnation of the Future Foundation.